CodeLits/langie-api-sdk/docs/composables.md

 An object containing the following properties and methods:

-- `translate`: A function that synchronously translates text using the current language
-- `translateAsync`: A function that asynchronously translates text
+#### Core Functionality

+- `availableLanguages`: A reactive reference to the list of available languages
+- `translations`: A reactive object containing cached translations for non-UI contexts
+- `uiTranslations`: A reactive object containing cached translations for UI contexts
 - `currentLanguage`: A reactive reference to the current language code
+- `isLoading`: A reactive reference indicating whether translations are loading
 - `setLanguage`: A function to change the current language
-- `availableLanguages`: A reactive reference to the list of available languages
+- `fetchLanguages`: A function to fetch available languages from the API
+- `translatorHost`: The configured translator host URL

+#### Translation Functions

+- `l`: A synchronous translation function that returns cached translations or queues for translation
-- `isLoading`: A reactive reference indicating whether translations are loading
+- `lr`: A reactive translation function that automatically updates when translations become available
+- `fetchAndCacheBatch`: A function to manually fetch and cache translations in batches

+#### Utility Functions

-- `isLanguageSupported`: A function to check if a language is supported
+- `cleanup`: A function to clear all cached translations and cleanup resources
-- `install`: A function to install the translator as a Vue plugin
+- `getBatchingStats`: A function to get statistics about the batching system

 ### Basic Usage